antonioIannotta/LSS-documentation/docs/index.md

 ### Requirements
 In the following are reported the main requirements that the system must satisfy:
 * The user must easily access to the system
-* The system must show to the user the state of the several parking slot around the city.
+* The system must show to the user the state of the several parking slots around the city.
-* The system must allow the user to select the end of the stop after having parked the car/motorcycle.
+* The system must allow the user to select the end of the stop after having parked the motorvehicle
 * The system must allow the user to easily increment the stop duration

 ## Domain Analysis

 ### Knowledge crunching

 In order to deal with the complexity of the project there have been a continuous exchange of information with the stakeholders.
-More specifically the information related to the system and the knowledge crunching process itself have been implementet through interviews.
+More specifically the information related to the system and the knowledge crunching process itself have been recovered through interviews.

 * **How does a user access to the system?**\
-The sign-up and sign-in operations are handled through the Google Auth tool.
-So the user only needs to have a Google account
+The user access to the system depends on the fact that the user either access to the system for the first time or it already has an account.
+    - **Sign up**: this operation allows a user that does not have an account to create one.
+    - **Sign in**: through this operation is possible, for a user that already have an account, to access into the system

 * **What is a park?**\
 In this application it's better to deal with the concept of park in the meaning of single slot where a certain person can park its car/motorcycle.
 So the user can park its car/motorcycle into a parking slot.